 If necessary, choose the name of the project in which you created a template from the menu at the top of the GCP Console.
 Then open Cloud DLP in the GCP Console.

-Click the Templates tab.
+Click the Configuration tab, and then the Templates tab.
 The console displays a list of all templates for the current project.

 In the Actions column for the template you want to delete, click the three vertical dots, and then click Delete.